OpenRiak/rabl/docs/introducing.md

 Basho's [Riak](https://github.com/basho/riak) database is Apache 2
 Licensed open source software, but their multi-datacentre replication (hereafter MDC) add on, dubbed RiakEE, was a paid for, proprietary, closed source product.
-It provided two key inter-acting features, "Realtime Replication" and "Fullsync Replication".
+It provides two key inter-acting features, "Realtime Replication" and "Fullsync Replication".

 Realtime is a process that makes a best endeavour to send any changed object to some configured remote cluster(s) as soon as the write is committed at the local cluster.

 Fullsync, as the name suggests, runs at some regular interval and ensures that any pair of clusters are up-to-date with each other and contain all the same data.
 A cluster that is replicating objects is called the _source_ cluster, and one that is receiving replicated objects is called the _sink_ cluster.

 ### Why Open Source MDC?